 There’s always been a debate over how to correctly choose type for a particular design job.
 There’s the school of thought that there are just a few decent typefaces and you should use those because they’re clear, legible, and bulletproof.
 Then there are those who feel that the typeface should “color” the words with its style.
 These designers argue that the typeface’s look helps communicate the message that it carries.
 Recently I was talking to my dog and to my baby daughter and in doing so, the argument that how you say something is as important as what you’re saying, supporting the “choose the typeface that looks like the communication” side.

-Obviously, neither dogs nor one year-olds understand much vocabulary.
-They have no idea what you’re saying so tone is all you’ve got.
-More often that I’d like, my dachshund will get into my trash can and will dump a bunch of trash everywhere in the process.
-My tone alone is enough for him to know how I feel about seeing gum wrappers, used tissues and Netflix adhesive strips all over the studio.
+Obviously, neither dogs nor one-year-olds understand much vocabulary.
+They have no idea what you’re saying so the tone is all you’ve got.
+More often than I’d like, my dachshund will get into my trash can and will dump a bunch of trash everywhere in the process.
+My tone alone is enough for him to know how I feel about seeing gum wrappers, used tissues, and Netflix adhesive strips all over the studio.
 Heck, I could recite Shakespearean sonnets and use a disappointed tone and he’d know how I felt.
 What I say isn’t as important as how I say it.
 He gets the message… my tone is enough.

 My dogs and my kids said so.